Host inventory | EPM-UL

 ℹ️

-To reduce the data entry required at Step 5 above, it is possible to create a Join template under Settings > Software > AD Bridge > (ellipsis menu at right) > Manage Join Templates.
+To reduce the data entry required at Step 5 above, it is possible to create a Join template under Settings > Software > AD Bridge > Actions menu > Manage Join Templates.
 Here you can save the tenant ID, application ID, and license key as a template, and then, at step 5 above, select that template to populate those fields when joining a specific host to the tenant.
 Note that you will still need to provide an application secret.

 Remove the host from an Azure tenant application